 Note: If you have a Microsoft Partner Network account with access to multiple tenants, disconnecting an Office 365 integration will not remove Admin privileges from your configured application.
 Remove these Admin privileges yourself or delete the configured application if no longer needed.

-IT Glue discovers tenants and users and tries to match them to data in your account.
-The matching logic is at the top of this article.
-Anything that isn't automatically matched will need to be manually actioned.
+IT Glue discovers tenants and users and tries to match them to your data in your account based on the following logic:

 - From Account > Integrations, click on Actions and then Matching.

 - Start with the Unmatched filter to review unmatched organizations.

 - If you're happy with any suggested search, click Accept Suggestion to accept it, or, you can search for and choose a different organization using the Match To column.
 You can also choose to ignore organizations, which means they won't count as unmatched items in subsequent syncs.

 Warning.
 If you don't see an organization, click Actions > Create Organization to create (import) it.
 Make sure there is nothing to match first, so that you don't create a duplicate organization.